Philadelphia Energy Solutions seeks to permanently shut oil refinery

 The cause of the fire was unknown as of Tuesday, though city fire officials said it started in a butane vat around 4 a.m.
 (0800 GMT).
 It destroyed a 30,000-bpd alkylation unit that uses hydrofluoric acid to process refined products.
 Had the acid caught fire, it could have resulted in a vapor cloud that can damage the skin, eyes and lungs of nearby residents.

 Before the fire, the refinery had struggled financially for years, forced to slash worker benefits and scale back capital projects to save cash.
-It went through a bankruptcy process last year to reduce debt, but cash on hand dwindled even after it emerged from bankruptcy in August.
+It went through a bankruptcy process last year to reduce debt, but cash on hand dwindled even after it emerged from bankruptcy last summer.

+In January, Philadelphia Energy Solutions dramatically scaled back a large maintenance project in the section of the refinery complex where the explosion occurred last week, sources familiar with the plant’s operations told Reuters

 After bankruptcy, Credit Suisse Asset Management and Bardin Hill became the controlling owners, with former primary owners Carlyle Group and Sunoco Logistics, an Energy Transfer subsidiary, holding a minority stake.